 stay only.
 Almost everyone will need

-a visa before arrival for entry to India, Pakistan and Bangladesh.
+a visa before arrival for entry to India, Pakistan or Bangladesh.

 Independent travellers cannot visit North Korea or Bhutan.
-A tour must be booked - this is technically the same for travel in Tibet.
+A tour must be booked - this is technically the same for travel in Tibet and Turkmenistan.

-Central Asia, is always a pain and as with Russia, letters of invitation (LOI) are sometimes required, but the region has really opened up with Kazakhstan & Kyrgyzstan now visa free) are notable exceptions, but many others falling fast).
-Without using an agency or other method to get one, visa applications are tricky to impossible (for Turkmenistan you need a pre-booked tour or the 5-day transit option).
+Central Asia, is always a pain and as with Russia, letters of invitation (LOI) are sometimes required, but the region has really opened up with Kazakhstan & Kyrgyzstan now visa free.
+Without using an agency or other method to get a LOI, visa applications are tricky to impossible (for Turkmenistan you need a pre-booked tour or the 3 to 5-day transit option/lottery).
 With the LOI, sometimes you can collect on arrival (airport).
 Tajikistan has now moved to a simple e-visa process you need to apply/pay for on-line 5days before travel.
 For good reason at last research no visas were being issued for touristic purposes for Afghanistan.
 If on a tight schedule an embassy at home (or nearest to you, as some countries have few worldwide embassies) is the safest bet.
-From Western China the nearest issuing embassies for those 'Stan' visas are Islamabad or Beijing (note some new consulates in Urumqi) - a hell of a backtrack.
+From Western China (if using the KKH) the nearest issuing embassy is Beijing - a hell of a backtrack.